-The Group has crafted a local procurement policy as part of its green procurement initiatives, pursuant to which precedence is given to local suppliers (in Mainland China and Hong Kong) to reduce distance and fuel consumption during transportation, thereby reducing generation of additional greenhouse gases, provided that they are of the same quality.
-During the Reporting Period, all of the Group's suppliers were located in Mainland China and the Hong Kong region.
+The Group has formulated a local procurement policy as part of its green procurement initiatives, pursuant to which precedence is given to local suppliers (in Mainland China and Hong Kong) to reduce distance and fuel consumption during transportation, thereby reducing generation of additional greenhouse gases, provided that they are of the same quality.
+During the Reporting Period, all of the Group's suppliers were located in Mainland China and Hong Kong.

 8.2.
-Production management
+Production Management